tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 In the longer term, we seek distributed support for `model.evaluate`, where the evaluate function is scheduled onto the workers to execute.
 Visitation guarantee cannot be supported currently with the parameter server training API, so we can implement distributed evaluation without it, or wait until that is supported, and integrate it.

+Also, see below “Evaluation” section for other proposed evaluation solutions accompanying `model.fit` usage.

 ### Changes in tf.distribute